 Certain populations are even more vulnerable to not understanding discharge instructions, such as:

 - Patients for whom English is not their first language

 - Patients who are unable to read

 If a doctor, nurse, or other hospital staff member fails to give you accurate discharge instructions that you can comprehend, and you are severely harmed as a result, it may rise to the level of malpractice.

 Trust our Accomplished medical malpractice attorneys in Baltimore and Washington D.C.

-The award-winning firm of Schochor and Staton, P.A. has been helping medical malpractice victims since 1984.
+The award-winning firm of Schochor, Staton, Goldberg, and Cardea, P.A. has been helping medical malpractice victims since 1984.
 We come highly rated by our peers and clients, not just because our lawyers deliver results, but because we put our clients’ needs first.
 Please arrange a no-cost, no-obligation consultation with our firm today by calling 410-234-1000 or completing a contact form.